laurelherting/lmh-headspace/AWS/services.md

     * Create bucket policy that allows cross-account access.
     * Turn on CloudTrail in other accounts and use bucket in the paying account.

-* Consolidated Billing allows you to get volume discounts on all your accounts.
+* Consolidated Billing - get volume discounts on all your accounts.

 * Unused reserved EC2 instances are applied across the group.